Professional Development Offerings

 PreK-12 Educators

-Course Description
+Course Description:

 Project Based Learning (PBL) is a dynamic instructional approach that engages students in exploring real-world problems and challenges through sustained inquiry.
 In this course, educators will learn how to design and facilitate rigorous, authentic learning experiences that promote deep understanding, critical thinking, and student agency.
 Using Suzie Boss’s Project Based Teaching as a foundation, participants will explore the essential elements of PBL, including challenging problems or questions, sustained inquiry, authenticity, student voice and choice, reflection, critique and revision, and public products.
+This 4-week course requires weekly assignments.
+Graduate credit seekers must also submit a final project by the end of week 4 or no later than August 16.

 Audience